First Time Renting or Buying

 If you are not moving into a 'resident owned' resort then you will be at the mercy of the resort owners and management.
 They get to make the rules and of course rules are important.
 But, some are more reasonable than others.

-"Our bad experience had to do with renting out our trailer.
+"Our bad experience had to do with renting out our park model.
 We felt we could rent it out for a month or two when we were not using it.
 After considerable roadblocks put up by the resort management (i.e. need the renters credit report with a high rating even though the renters were paying us) we had to tell our renters that they could not come.

 Our sense was that the resort management really didn't want to encourage residents renting out their trailers.
 Whether that was an overzealous attempt in trying to maintain more control over who was staying in the resort or an attempt to limit competition for the resort owned rentals I am not sure."